 One day, I landed on a blog post that talked about work from home options and one of them was freelance writing.

 As a law student, I always loved writing articles so I quickly was drawn to it.
-I read everything there was to read on freelance writing and brainstormed an action plan.
-It took me a lot of time to come up with this (because I couldn’t afford to invest in a course right away and read every single article on Google, on the first 10 pages at least) and I did make a lot of mistakes (which you don’t have to!).
+I read everything there was on freelance writing and brainstormed an action plan.
+It took me a lot of time to come up with this.
+I couldn’t afford to invest in a course right away so I read every single article on the first 10 pages of google and made a lot of mistakes (which you don’t have to!).

-Using this action plan (the one I will share pretty soon), I made well over $500+ in the first month of freelancing.
-This gave me the confidence that I needed to grow a home business and quit my 9-5.
+Using this action plan, I made well over $500 in the first month of freelancing.
+This gave me the confidence I needed to grow a home business and quit my 9-5.

-If you want to work from home as a freelance writer, for whatever reason, this post is for YOU.
+If you want to work from home as a freelance writer, this post is for YOU.
 I will share a tried and tested 5-step action plan that helped me launch a profitable freelance writing business and earn a full-time income consistently.

-You can also create your own plan on the same lines and if you do it right, you will definitely be earning a full-time income working from home soon.
+You can also create your own plan along the same lines and if you do it right, you will be earning a full-time income working from home soon.

 Let’s get started!